alawadii-code/alawadii-code/README.md

 >
 > **No fluff – just code that works in production.**

-🔎 *Want to see something specific?* [Open an issue](https://github.com/YourUsername/YourUsername/issues) or email me — I'm happy to share more.
+🔎 *Want to see something specific?*

 ---